KelseyDang2002/CPSC352-Secure_Chat/Readme.md

 # Secure Chat

-Currently only have the default server / client python socket code on the repo.
+Currently only have user authentication setup, as well as a skeleton of the rest of the features.

+## Members

+-Michael Carey

 ## Requirements